 Commonwealth of Massachusetts - Executive Office of Energy and Environmental Affairs (EEA)

 Grants to Massachusetts municipalities to protect land and natural resources in eligible towns.
-Funding is intended for property appraisals, plans to promote conservation, and preparation of open space and natural resources, expand opportunities for outdoor recreation, and address the effects of climate change.
+Funding is intended for property appraisals, plans to promote conservation, and preparation of open space and recreation plans.
 Eligible applicants are municipalities with populations below 6,000.

 The Executive Office of Energy and Environmental Affairs (EEA) protects, conserves, and restores the natural resources of the Commonwealth.
 This program assists municipalities with populations below 6,000 in meeting the eligibility requirements for the EEA grant programs, which provide funding for acquisition of land for conservation and recreation